wirenboard/wb-modbus-ext-scanner/docs/protocol.en.md

 - (1 byte) `0x10` subcommand - request events from devices
 - (1 byte) minimum server id of the device from which to start responding
 - (1 byte) the maximum length of the data field with events in the packet that the client expects; according to the standard, the length of the entire packet should not exceed 256 bytes.
-- (1 byte) `slave_id` of the device from which the previous event packet was received
+- (1 byte) `server_id` of the device from which the previous event packet was received
 - (1 byte) flag of the previous received packet to confirm reception (see below).
 - (2 bytes) checksum

 If the specified maximum length of the data field does not fit a single event, the response will come without a payload (list of events), from it it will be possible to find out only the number of new events.

-A flag must be inserted into this request to confirm the receipt from the previous received packet for this `slave_id`, otherwise the events will not be reset.
+A flag must be inserted into this request to confirm the receipt from the previous received packet for this `server_id`, otherwise the events will not be reset.

-An example without a `slave_id` limit with an event field length of 100 bytes.
+An example without a `server_id` limit with an event field length of 100 bytes.
 The previous event packet was received from device 0x0A with bit 1:

 ```
 -> FD 46 10 00 64 0A 01 XX XX